 To use your business processes in a staged or published application you need to enable access to the business objects.

-When your application is in the development stage of the lifecycle, the business processes in your application are run in the test environment of your Process workspace.
+When your application is in the development stage of the lifecycle, the business processes in your application are run in the test environment of your Oracle Process Cloud Service workspace.
 By default, business processes running in the test environment can communicate with the business objects in your application and development users are assigned to all the roles in the project.

-When you stage or publish your application, the business processes are copied to the Process live production environment.
+When you stage or publish your application, the business processes are copied to the Oracle Process Cloud Service live production environment.
 To use processes in a staged or published application you need to enable basic authentication to allow processes to access the business objects.
 You must also explicitly enable access to the REST APIs for your business objects using basic authentication to allow business processes to access the data.
 See Exposing Your Business Objects.

 To enable authentication for a staged or published application: